ryanries/PassFiltEx/README.md

 Coding Guidelines:

-- Want to contibute?
+- Want to contribute?
 Cool!
 I'd like to stick to these rules:

 - C only.
-(I want to avoid C++ for a few different reasons.)
+(No C++, at least not in the filter itself.)

 - Compile with All Warnings (/Wall).
 Project should compile with 0 warnings.
 You MAY temporarily disable warnings with #pragmas if the warnings are too pedantic (e.g. don't warn me about adding padding bytes to structs or that a function was inlined.)